Chapter 3: Russia and European Great Powers: France, Germany, and the United Kingdom

 The United States has been struggling with its role in the international system in the Post-Cold War era, especially after the unipolar moment ended.
 Washington tried to combine the role of a “normal” nation-state with that of the beacon of the international system but has rarely succeeded in finding a balance.
 Most European countries would like to find a partner in Washington that leads by example.
 With the inauguration of the Biden administration in January 2021, a window of opportunity has opened.
 The U.S. may return to its leadership role (“America is back”), taking into account the interests of its European partners, but it is unrealistic to expect that the views will be in full concord.
 The U.S. and western Europe will continue to use a different mix of compellence and diplomatic persuasion with Russia.
 A tougher Russian response towards western Europe may bring the U.S. and its European partners closer together and this is not in Moscow’s interest.

 Transatlantic relations survived ups and down in their more than seven decades of history.
 Its main actors have objective reasons to see their relations with Russia differently.
 Intensive communication, exchange of views, cooperation, and mutual readiness to understand the views of each other proved essential sources of success most of the time.
-In the last two decades the insufficient understanding of the complementarity efforts taken by various western actors to find the right balance between containing and accommodating Russia often contributed to troubles.
+In the last two decades the insufficient understanding of the complementary efforts taken by various western actors to find the right balance between containing and accommodating Russia often contributed to troubles.
 It takes a complex and nuanced understanding of international relations to find common strategic interest in the fog of world politics.
 The conditionality and power politics of the U.S. can only avoid Scylla and Charybdis if complemented by interaction, cooperation and economic interdependence, and understanding of those interests among their main western European powers.
 The victory of western politics in the end of the Cold War was preconditioned by the coexistence of those factors.
 It requires actors and leaders who understand this and are ready to back their actions by mutual concessions.

 For Academic Citation